Petrol in a Diesel Car

 Reduce the risk

-Always double check the fuel grade indicator on the pump before filling.
+Our biggest word of advice is to always double check the fuel grade indicator on the pump before filling up.

 - You use an unfamiliar filling station – don’t assume hose colours are the same as your ‘local’ site